Generic Name: rosiglitazone (ROE-si-GLI-ta-zone)

 - An increased incidence of bone fracture has been reported in women who take rosiglitazone.
 Tell your doctor if you have a history of bone fracture, low calcium intake, or weak bones (eg, osteoporosis).
 Tell your doctor right away if you experience any unusual bone pain, especially in the hand, foot, or upper arm.

-- Lab tests, including complete blood cell counts, fasting blood sugar, hemoglobin A1c, eye examinations, and liver function, may be performed while you take rosiglitazone.
+- Lab tests may be performed while you take rosiglitazone.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use rosiglitazone with caution in the ELDERLY; they may be more sensitive to its effects, especially the risk of heart failure.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using rosiglitazone while you are pregnant.
 You will also need to talk about the best way to control your diabetes during pregnancy.
 It is not known if rosiglitazone is found in breast milk.
 Do not breast-feed while taking rosiglitazone.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Cold-like symptoms; headache.